 The Aspen Institute Program on Philanthropy and Social Innovation (PSI) in Washington, DC, offers the William Randolph Hearst Endowed Fellowship to one student three times annually.
 The fellowship, which is based on academic excellence and need, is open to both undergraduate and graduate students of color.
 The Hearst Fellow serves as an intern with PSI in the Washington, DC office of the Aspen Institute.
 Through this fellowship, PSI seeks to introduce a diverse group of students to issues and challenges affecting philanthropy, social enterprise, nonprofit organizations, and other actors in the social sector.
 Recipients may arrange with their colleges or universities to receive academic credit for this experience.

-In this 12-15 week internship, the Hearst Fellow undertakes research, writing, logistical, and administrative support for PSI’s leadership initiatives and public programs, and convenings.
+In his or her internship, the Hearst Fellow undertakes research, writing, logistical, and administrative support for PSI’s leadership initiatives, public programs, and convenings.

 Candidates for this fellowship are highly motivated, current, non-graduating graduate or undergraduate students from underrepresented communities of color.
 Each candidate should have an excellent academic record and also have the following demonstrated interest or experience in nonprofit organizations, philanthropy, and the social sector, as well as excellent research and writing skills.